AI-based separation of turbulence from coherent background flows in decaying hydrodynamic turbulence: AI Model for Turbulence--Background Separation

 \subsection{Model Training and Results}

 We train the model using AdamW optimizer \citep[][]{Loshchilov2019} with a learning rate of $10^{-3}$ for 40 epochs, with batch size 32 on a dataset of 1024 synthetic images.
+Although no explicit early stopping criterion was used, the validation loss was monitored during training and was found to approach a plateau after approximately 30 epochs (see Fig. \ref{fig:f3}), indicating that the model had effectively converged.
 In addition, we reserve 128 images for validation during training to monitor convergence and prevent overfitting, and a separate set of 128 images is used for testing and quantitative evaluation.
 The trained weights are stored for later inference on hydrodynamic simulation snapshots, which represent a more challenging regime because the background and turbulence evolve self-consistently and interact nonlinearly over time.
+Although the nominal training set contains 1024 samples, each sample is procedurally generated with randomized phases, amplitudes, spatial frequencies, and independent turbulence realizations.
+This procedure effectively produces a large diversity of input configurations, reducing the likelihood of simple memorization during training.

-Fig. \ref{fig:f4} presents representative examples of the model performance on independent test samples.
-For each case, the true turbulent field, the model prediction, and the residual are shown.
-The predicted turbulence closely reproduces the spatial morphology of the true field, while the residuals are largely featureless and dominated by low-amplitude noise.
-This demonstrates that the model successfully isolates turbulent fluctuations without imprinting coherent background structures.
+Figure~\ref{fig:f4} shows representative examples of turbulence separation on the synthetic test dataset.
+The first three rows present the results obtained with the AI model for three independent test samples.
+The predicted turbulence fields closely reproduce the spatial structure of the true turbulence, while the residual maps remain small and largely noise-like, indicating that the model successfully isolates the turbulent component from the background field.
+For reference, the bottom row shows the result obtained using a standard Fourier filtering approach for the same sample.
+Both methods recover similar small-scale turbulent structures, indicating that the AI model performs comparably to traditional filtering techniques.
+However, the Fourier filtering result exhibits coherent residual patterns associated with background leakage,which arise from spectral overlap between the background flow and turbulent fluctuations.